debolk/deursoos/readme.md

 Software for the opening of the door.

 ## Installation
-Installation is separated into two parts: general raspberry pi configuration and installation of the system
+Installation is separated into three parts: general raspberry pi configuration, installation of the system and configuration of the CCTV

 ### Installing the raspberry pi
 * Install the raspberry pi with either [raspbian](http://www.raspbian.org/) or [moebius](http://moebiuslinux.sourceforge.net/) (preferred) and configure as needed